 However, situations may arise where the Preliminary Investigation Committee (in deciding that there is no realistic prospect of a finding against the veterinary surgeon should the case progress to a Disciplinary Hearing) may nevertheless still have concerns about what the veterinary surgeon has done (or not done).

 In these situations, advice may be issued to the veterinary surgeon, for example:

 - reminder about the provisions in the Code of Professional Conduct or supporting guidance.

-Advice from the College remains on a veterinary surgeon's records and if, in the future, similar concerns are raised, the fact that advice was issued may be taken into account.
+Advice from the College remains on a veterinary surgeon's records for a period of two years and if, in the future, similar concerns are raised, the fact that advice was issued may be taken into account.

 Case Managers are part of the Professional Conduct Department and may be legally qualified.
-Together with one veterinary Case Examiner and one non-veterinary Case Examiner, they make up a Case Examiner Group which carries out the assessment and investigation of concerns.
+Case managers assist the PIC in investigating and considering concerns.

 Code of Professional Conduct

 See 'Disciplinary Committee'.